semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 <div class="col-2-grid">
 <div>

-##### Semgrep OSS
+##### Semgrep Community Edition

-Semgrep OSS does not include any reporting features.
+Semgrep CE does not include any reporting features.

 </div>
 <div>

 ##### Semgrep AppSec Platform

-Semgrep AppSec Platform's dashboard provides filters to create multiple views over different periods of time.
+Semgrep's dashboard provides filters to create multiple views over different periods of time.

 It is optimized to show progress towards the adoption of a **secure guardrails** approach to AppSec through the following key metrics: